Goals

 The core goal of this project is to produce a robot capable of navigating uneven surfaces, with the ability to jump at least one foot vertically.
 This allows for climbing stairs or over debris to broaden applicability.

-Development
+Mechanical Development

 Throughout the development of this project, a key consideration was the overall mass of the robot.
 Due to their incredibly small form factor as a quadrotor, the standard Crazyflie 2.1+ has a relatively small payload capacity, at a recommended 15 grams.
 To improve this capacity, I utilized the Crazyflie Thrust Upgrade, which provided stronger DC motors and higher thrust propellers.
 The final thrust was measured by placing the robot on a scale and putting slightly more mass attached than it was expected to lift then operating the propellers at maximum thrust to collect data on the difference in measured mass before and after, with the difference being the maximum mass the thrust would be able to counteract.
 The absolute maximum mass is approximately 60 grams based on the experiment.